 Older patients have a unique set of health issues requiring specialized care.
 RNs who prefer working with elderly patients should look no further than the gerontological nurse practitioner track.

-Jobs: Employers include hospitals, clinics, long term care facilities, urgent care, nursing homes, retirement communities, and staffing agencies.
+Employers include hospitals, clinics, long-term care facilities, urgent care, nursing homes, retirement communities, and staffing agencies.

 At some point, you may wish to transition from patient care to nurse education.
 If working directly with other nurses to train them or facilitate continuing education sounds appealing, becoming a nurse educator could be a good fit.

-Salary: Nurse educators can earn an average yearly salary of $81,350, as reported by the BLS in May 2018.
-Nurse educators typically work 40 hours per week, making their hourly wage approximately $39.11.
+Nurse educators can earn an average yearly salary of $83,160, as reported by the BLS in 2019.
+Nurse educators typically work 40 hours per week, making their hourly wage approximately $39.98.

 Nursing, meet technology.
 This is one of the most in-demand nursing fields with unlimited growth thanks to the ongoing implementation of electronic medical records.
 According to the American Medical Informatics Association, informatics nursing integrates nursing with the management of information and communication technologies to promote public health.